 Leading Indicators tell you the future

-As managers it is our job to have a good view of our business, at all times.
-For this we look at our processes, and define some key measures along the flow.
-These measures, that tell us how much or how well we do things, we refer to as KPIs, or Key Process Indicators.
+As managers, it is our job to have a good view of our business at all times.
+For this we look at our processes and define some key measures along the flow.
+The measures that tell us how much or how well we do things are referred to as KPIs, or key process indicators.
 Often you will see that any process is split into a sequence of process steps.
-This way it is easier to isolate and consider each step separately and study their charateristics.
+This way, it is easier to isolate and consider each step separately and to study their charateristics.

-When we measure things that go into a process step, to predict what will come out on the other side, this is known as a leading indicator.
-Leading indicators are generally more difficult to measure, but make it possible to influence the future result.
-Typical leading indicators will be focus around activity and capacities, e.g number of visits, meetings and proposals made.
+When we measure things that go into a process step to predict what will come out on the other side, this is known as a leading indicator.
+Leading indicators are generally more difficult to measure, but they make it possible to influence the future result.
+Typical leading indicators will be focus around activity and capacities, e.g., number of visits, meetings, and proposals made.

 When we measure on the result that comes out of a process, we talk about a lagging indicator.
-Results are per definition things that already happened.
+Results are things that already happened.
 They are easy to measure, but are generally very difficult or impossible to influence.
-Typical lagging indicators are sales revenue, profitability, quantity sold.
+Typical lagging indicators are sales revenue, profitability, and quantity sold.

-Most sales organizations have focus on the lagging indicators of the business. i.e. Orders received.
-These are often easier to measure, and tend to be available through accounting, ERP and CRM systems.
-However, it is important that we also look at the leading indicators of our business to establish that we are undertaking the right amount of activities, of sufficient quality and in the right direction that will give us the results we need.
+Most sales organizations focus on the lagging indicators of the business,. i.e., orders received.
+These are often easier to measure and tend to be available through accounting, ERP, and CRM systems.
+However, it is important that we also look at the leading indicators of our business to establish that we are undertaking the right amount of activities, of sufficient quality, and in the right direction that will give us the results we need.

-- New Opportunity last 30days (Value and # of opportunities)
+- New opportunities in the last 30 days (value and # of opportunities)

 - Number of transitions, forward movement between sales steps

-These are the direct results of the amount of customer interaction that is done and of how well the interaction went, thus indirectly measuring quantity and effectiveness of Activity.
-We recommend however that you work with Activity data in an active way to complement these more traditional views.
-For this, it is important that calls, video, visits are registered.
+These are the direct results of the amount of customer interaction that is done and how well the interaction went, thus indirectly measuring quantity and effectiveness of activity.
+We recommend that you work with activity data in an active way to complement these more traditional views.
+For this, it is important that calls, video, and visits are registered.
 In our opinion, it is preferred that all activity gets at least a quick mention and an entry into the system.
-Prioritise getting at least some information about all activity, rather than asking your team to write long visit reports, as this almost guarantees you that only very few will be made.
+Prioritise getting at least some information about all activity, rather than asking your team to write long visit reports, as this almost guarantees that very few will be made.